 B Cell Defects

 Although DiGeorge syndrome is classified as a T lymphocyte immunodeficiency, B lymphocyte defects also occur.

-A review of 1023 patients with DiGeorge syndrome revealed that 6% of patients older than 3 years had hypogammaglobulinemia and that 3% of patients with DiGeorge syndrome were receiving immunoglobulin replacement therapy .
+A review of 1023 patients with DiGeorge syndrome revealed that 6% of patients older than three years had hypogammaglobulinemia and that 3% of patients with DiGeorge syndrome received immunoglobulin replacement therapy.

-The prognosis for DiGeorge syndrome varies widely, depending largely on the nature and degree of involvement of different organs, and it is important to note that many adults live long and productive lives.
+The prognosis for DiGeorge syndrome varies widely, depending mainly on the nature and degree of involvement of different organs, and it is essential to note that many adults live long and productive lives.

-The most common cause of mortality in DiGeorge syndrome is a congenital heart defect and the second most common is severe immune deficiency.
+The most common cause of mortality in DiGeorge syndrome is a congenital heart defect, and the second most common is a severe immune deficiency.